-(PLEASE RETURN A SIGNED COPY OF THE STUDENT STATEMENT TO THE MFT OFFICE WHEN YOU HAVE COMPLETED READING THE ABOVE DOCUMENTS)
+PLEASE RETURN A SIGNED COPY OF THE STUDENT STATEMENT TO YOUR PD1 PROFESSOR WHEN YOU HAVE COMPLETED READING THE ABOVE DOCUMENTS.

-I have read and understand their contents, including University policies and rules governing my personal conduct, class attendance, changes/withdrawals, course requirements, graduation requirements, confidentiality, and academic integrity.
+I have read and understand their contents, including University policies and rules governing my conduct, class attendance, changes/withdrawals, course requirements, graduation requirements, confidentiality, and academic integrity.
 I have had the opportunity to ask questions about the University's policies and rules.
-I agree to abide by these policies and rules during my enrollment and understand the consequences if I do not.
+I agree to abide by these policies and regulations during my enrollment and understand the consequences if I do not.

-Name (please print) Signature Date
+Print Name Signature

+Date